fbpx

 Anthony Moore

-CEWO Manager
+CEWH Manager

 Anthony has worked on environmental water delivery and aquatic ecosystems policy and programs in the MDB since 2013, He has a background in environmental science, education and natural history, and feels a strong drive to help restore the living rivers and waterways of southern Australia.
-He is a CEWO Environmental Water and Lower Murray Manager.
+He is a CEWH Environmental Water and Lower Murray Manager.

 Assoc Professor Matt Hipsey